-I recently spoke in my faith community about how poetry connects us to each other and the larger world.
-If you're interested, listen via this link (starting at minute 35), or read the reflections below.
+I recently spoke in my faith community about how poetry connects us to each other and out into the world.
+If you’re interested, you can listen via this link (starting at minute 35), or read the full text of my reflections below.

 “Where can I go from your Spirit?